Configuration

 It has a built in ‘Live Average’ so that you can get a stable reading during your calibration process.

-Raw Input is the reading from the ADC channel and Calibrated is the value to output.
+Raw Input is the value after Input Type processing — for example, if your Input Type is 4-20mA Sensor, the Raw Input column is in milliamps, not raw voltage.
+Calibrated is the final value to output after your mapping.
 SendIt will use linear interpolation between values, so if your sensor is non-linear then you will need multiple data points for a smooth and reliable output.

 Here is an example calibration table from a water tank sensor: